0785 447 9508 / 0785 447 9508

 I am willing to offer online and/or telephone counselling on an ad hoc basis at my discretion, for example to maintain relationship continuity in cases where clients are already committed to a course of 1-1 counselling but are temporarily unable to attend an appointment in person.

-- I charge £25 per hour for a 50-minute 1-1 session, but welcome student counsellors at a discounted rate.
+- I am currently happy to offer an initial informal and free-of-charge 30/40 minute consultation, without obligation.
+Any follow-on sessions are charged at a rate of £25 per hour for a 50-minute to one hour session, and I welcome students.
 If appointments are cancelled with less than 24 hours' notice, clients will be charged for the full cost of the session.
 Counselling is open-ended, but reviewed at regular intervals in the course of therapy.

 - As well as confirming and registering your details, an initial session will cover an assessment of your current situation and your hopes and expectations of the counselling process.
 Before you decide whether you would like to return for a course of counselling, there will be an opportunity for us to discuss whether continuing to work together could be useful for you.
 I firmly believe that change is possible and that hope is the first step towards making it happen.